What is a Periodontist?

 “Periodontist” is a fancy term you’ve probably never seen before.
 This specialized area of dentistry focuses on periodontal (gum) disease, dental implant placement and oral inflammation.

-To become a periodontist, dentists must receive extensive training, including three years of education in addition to attending dental school.
+To become a periodontist, dentists must receive extensive training, including three years of specialty education in addition to attending 4 years of dental school.
 Continued learning helps ensure that periodontists are up-to-date in the following areas:

 - Diagnosing and treating gum disease